 Question -The product I am selling already has a barcode – do I need to purchase my own?

 Answer -No. If this is an existing product you have not manufactured yourself then you need to check the Amazon catalog to see if the product already exists.
 Simply go to Inventory> Add a Product and enter the barcode.
 It should find a match.
-If it does not then you will have to create a new listing using the existing barcode.
+If it does not then you will have to create a new listing using the existing barcode found on the product.

 Question -If I am creating a bundle do I need to buy a UPC?